Man guilty of fraud at Broughton Shopping Park

-Two men from the West Midlands launched “ringing the changes” frauds at North Wales stores.
+TWO men from the West Midlands launched frauds known as ‘ringing the changes’ at North Wales stores.

 Staff at Marks & Spencer on Broughton Shopping Park and at Aldi were asked to change £20 to £10 while small items were purchased.